Bead Glossary A to J

 HEAD PIN

-A short length of wire ending in a ‘Head’ to prevent the bead falling off (a Seed Bead can be used to add a little extra diameter if needed).
-Generally head pins end in a tiny round of metal soldered on horizontal to the wire, but look out for decorative Heads.
+A short length of wire ending in a ‘Head’ to prevent a bead falling off (a Seed Bead can be used to add a little extra diameter if needed).
+Once the bead is on the head pin it can then be attached to the larger jewellery piece.
+Generally head pins end in a tiny round of metal soldered on horizontal to the wire, but look out for decorative Heads including ball heads, decorative metal heads and decorative glass heads.

 Above is an example of some black antique finish Head Pins.